Get our independent lab tests, expert reviews and honest advice.

 - Don’t BBQ in an enclosed balcony.
 Even spaces with louvres, cafe blinds or a significant amount of privacy screening pose a fire risk.

 Another option is to go for an electric barbecue rather than gas.
 They produce less smoke, have accurate temperature control and are easier to clean.
-Unfortunately, there aren't many of them on the market.
-To find the best electric BBQs, check out our BBQ reviews.

-The worst balcony BBQ
+The worst compact barbecue

-What are the top 3 balcony BBQs?
+What are the top 3 balcony barbecues?

 Only CHOICE members can access our detailed BBQ testing data.
 If you’re not yet a member, join CHOICE to get instant access to all of our expert, independent reviews.